RobTillaart/PulseDivider/README.md

   - inCount and outCount define the ratio, (8,1) defines 1 output for 8 input pulses. these numbers may be a fraction e.g. (355, 113). inCount >= outCount > 0.
     The range for both should be 1..30000 max, typically both less 1000.
-  - duration, default 1 is the nr of micros the output pulse will minimally take. the accuracy is board dependent.
+  - duration, default 1 is the number of micros the output pulse will minimally take. the accuracy is board dependent.
-  - edge is RISING or FALLING
+  - edge is RISING or FALLING (same as interrupt parameter).
-  - invert, invert the output pulse wrt the input pulse.
+  - invert, inverts the output pulse with respect to the input pulse.

 #### Getters / Setters